uzh/edf-converter/readme.md

 You are allowed to use this software for free, but please acknowledge if you are using this software to process Edf-files:

-The conversion of the EyeLink® 1000 Edf files was done with the Edf2Mat Matlab Toolbox designed and developed by Adrian Etter at the University of Zurich.
+The conversion of the EyeLink® 1000 Edf files was done with the Edf2Mat Matlab Toolbox designed and developed by Adrian Etter and Marc Biedermann at the University of Zurich.

 ## License